Humpback Whales: The Ultimate Guide to Humpback Whales!

 What are the Predators of Humpback Whales and how do they Hunt them?

 While sharks have been seen feeding on whale carcasses and will generally only prey on the sick, injured or vulnerable humpback calves, killer whales (Orcinus orca) are the primary predator of humpback whales.
-Orcas hunt tactically in their family pods, utilising each other to complete a certain aspect of the predation event and in instances, have been recorded using some individuals to cut abruptly across the mothers head to distract her, then have others separate the calf from her side and usher it away in the slipstream of their movements through the water or move them away on top of their own bodies.
+Orcas hunt in groups called pods.
+They work together to catch their prey.
+Sometimes, one orca will swim quickly across the mother’s head to distract her.
+Meanwhile, other orcas will separate the calf from her side.
+They guide the calf away by swimming alongside it or by using their bodies.
 Orcas may grab the humpback calf by the tail and pull them underwater in an attempt to drown them or may puncture their sides and cause them to bleed out.

-Humpbacks are not particularly fast swimmers but are very agile meaning they are effective fighters and will attempt to defend themselves and their calf by tail lobbing, slamming their forceful and hefty tail into the orcas which can lead to injury or even death with the sheer force.
+Humpbacks are not fast swimmers, but they are very agile.
+This agility makes them good fighters.
+They will try to defend themselves and their calf by tail lobbing.
+They slam their strong tail into orcas.
+This can cause injury or even death due to their powerful force.
 Often on their southern migration, mothers will generally have an unrelated male that travels with her who is attempting to breed with her if she comes into heat, but also adds extra protection to her and her calf during their journey.
 Having two large adults protecting the calf increases the chances of that calf’s survival significantly.

 A study in Ecuador analysing the battle scars associated with killer whale attacks found that 11.5 percent of adult humpback whales and 19.5 percent of their calves carried scars.